 H: What do you see as the most important technology and investment trends for telcos in the coming years?

 B: “I believe the proliferation of 5G low-latency technology and IoT will be the companies’ main focus in the next couple of years.
 With a bigger speed of access and low latency, 5G offers us a world of opportunities in the field of gaming or telemedicine.
-We should not forget that this investment can be fruitless without a proper human interface.
+We should not forget that this investment can be fruitless without a proper human interface to attach it to.
 On top of this, we need to ensure seamless automation processes and make things less complex internally to enable building an organizational structure with high adaptability levels to be able to introduce new services powered by 5G and IoT.
 The next thing I see as a challenge is security.
 Protecting this critical infrastructure is imperative.
 On the software side, the internal elements of telco are increasingly directly exposed to various APIs, so software like various API gateways and billing ‘per API call’ is also a very important trend.
-In network and infrastructure management, we see AI is gaining momentum massively and we believe this is the way forward.”
+In network and infrastructure management, we see that AI is taking hold massively and we believe this is the way forward.”